KKolmakova/Basic/README.md

 # Basic
 There is project, with using different basic technologies.
-Project created in order to developt skills.
+Project created in order to develop skills.